Ultimate Bran Muffins – trust me on this one. They are AMAZING!

 What I love about these ultimate bran muffins is that they freeze incredibly well!
 I keep a batch in my freezer and just whip one out whenever I need a healthy, fiber filled breakfast or snack.
 It takes just 2 minutes to defrost them in the microwave, but I prefer to gently heat it up in the oven at a low temperature.

 I like adding raisins to my ultimate bran muffins, but you are welcome to sub cranberries, or add some nuts if you wish.
 If you place the nuts right on top of the batter before baking, they will toast in the oven and add a whole new depth of flavour 🙂

 There is mashed banana in this recipe, but you really don’t taste it at all (if you are worried about that).
 It just adds a beautiful moistness and tenderness to the crumb.
 It also provides some natural sweetness which enables us to use less refined sugar.

 The most important note I have for my ultimate bran muffins is to really just stir the mixture until combined.
 A few lumps are really okay.
 They will work themselves out during baking.
 As soon as you add the wet ingredients to the dry ingredients, focus and be gentle.
 Stay away from that hand mixer!

-If you would like to know how I make my pretty Muffin wrappers/liners, click here for a step by step tutorial post.
+If you would like to know how I make my pretty Muffin cases/liners, click here for a step by step tutorial post.

 - 125 g unsalted butter, softened